-Various statistical techniques can be used to support MMM approaches and these techniques must be empirically supported for the specific model use, but also disclosed to users.
+Various statistical techniques can be used to support MMM approaches and these techniques must be empirically supported for the specific model use, but also disclosed to measurement reporting end-users at a non-technical level while ensuring proper safeguards against reverse engineering.
 As required by MRC Minimum Standard A.1, measurement services must try constantly to reduce the effects of bias, distortion and human error in all phases of its activities and commensurate with MRC Minimum Standard B.1, such biases must be disclosed.
 This is a critical aspect of MMM as varying statistical bases may have disparate error associated with them depending on their use case.